Members Board – composition and current members

 Samantha has lived and worked in Australia for 15 years and relocated with her husband and children back to the UK at the end of 2018.
 Since then, her work has increasingly focussed on helping organisations to enhance their understanding of what wellbeing should ‘look like’ and ‘how to get it right’.

 Samantha is passionate about mental health.
-She have recently been appointed as a school governor, and is a mentor at Exeter University for current and recent graduates.
+She sits as a school trustee, and is a mentor at Exeter University for current and recent graduates.
+She is also a mentor on the ICAS mentoring platform.
 These roles stem from a deep desire to have a good understanding of the issues facing the next generation, so we can best equip them to realise their full potential.
 Samantha has supplemented this personal interest by becoming an accredited adult and youth mental health first aider.

 This underpins why Samantha has been so interested in following the work ICAS is doing in the wellbeing space.
-There is a wonderful opportunity for ICAS to be a thought-leader and she is hugely excited to have the opportunity to help make that happen.
+She believes there is a wonderful opportunity for ICAS to be a thought-leader and she is hugely excited to have the opportunity to help make that happen.

 SEAN GRUBB CA

-Sean Grubb was born and raised in Dundee where he attended school, University and most recently completed his ICAS training contract with EQ Accountants LLP.
+Sean Grubb was born and raised in Dundee where he attended school, University and completed his ICAS training contract with EQ Accountants LLP.

-After qualifying with ICAS in August 2020, Sean moved into industry to take up the role as Head of Finance at Double A, Scotland’s leading supplier of ground care equipment.
-Within this role Sean is responsible for the finance, administration, HR and IT functions of the business.
+Since qualifying in 2020, Sean has moved into industry and now holds the position of Finance Director at Double A - John Deere, Scotland’s leading supplier of ground care equipment.
+Within this role Sean is responsible for the finance, import & export, HR, and IT functions of the business.

 RAHUL HANDA CA